Frequently Asked Questions (FAQ)

 - Are you planning on using resources like study guides and practice tests?
 Or are you going to re-read your textbooks and school notes?

 These are just a few things to consider when making your MBLEx study plan.
 The material is not very hard.
 However since this is a comprehensive exam, it covers a large volume of information.
 The typical student who successfully and recently completed massage therapy school, and plans on studying at least 1 hour every day should easily be able to prepare for this exam in 1-3 months.

-The best way to prepare for the MBLEx is to start by first finding out what’s covered on the MBLEx.
+The best way to prepare for the MBLEx in 2021 is to start by first finding out what’s covered on the MBLEx.
 Research the MBLEx and develop your study plan.
 Determine how long it should take you to prepare for the test.
 Then gather all of the resources you think you should study.
 This should include your notes and books from massage school.
 You should also consider getting a study guide or two.

 I would recommend that you also get a copy of the study guide offered by FSMTB (the people that created the MBLEx).
 They currently offer it for $29.95, and you can order it from their website.
 Your massage school may even have a copy of it.
 This study guide gives you a good idea of what you need to study.
 However, it does not go into the content itself.
 For example, it will say that you need to understand common conditions of the circulatory, lymphatic and immune systems, e.g., hypertension, atherosclerosis, lupus, inflammation and varicose veins.
 But it does not give any information on those topics.
 There is (1) 100-question exam in the back of the guide.